Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 Secondary deterrent: roosters

-Planting tall, dense-canopy trees and shrubs within the outdoor run serves two purposes simultaneously: it provides natural shade that reduces heat stress during Philippine summer (March–May), and it creates cover that birds instinctively use when a hawk is spotted overhead.
-Fast-growing species suitable for Philippine farms include madre de agua, kakawate (Gliricidia sepium), and malunggay — all of which also provide nutritious supplemental forage when leaves fall.
-Allow at least 5% of the run area to be shaded by plantings.
+Planting tall, dense-canopy trees and shrubs inside the outdoor run provides two benefits at the same time.
+It gives chickens natural shade that helps reduce heat stress during the Philippine summer months from March to May, while also creating hiding areas that birds can use when they detect hawks overhead.
+Fast-growing options for Philippine farms include madre de agua, kakawate (Gliricidia sepium), and malunggay, which can also provide additional forage from fallen leaves.
+Aim to cover at least 5% of the free-range area with shade-producing plants.

 4 Ground Predator Defense: Dogs, Cats, Bayawak, and Snakes